sametsenturka/aws-agent/README.md

    ```

    can cause unwanted/meant operations decided by Agent.

+4. I have concerns about granting an agent full access to AWS service usage, as it might lead to unexpected costs.

 5. Idk when I take some advanced courses and keep learning, Some of these can be fixed.